How it all started.

 Things began to unravel.

-I enjoyed the work I was doing but I knew the work conditions were taking a toll on me.
-I also felt restricted as there were no opportunities for career growth.
-I craved growth and a solution to the long hours almost every shift.
+I enjoyed my nursing subspecialty but the work environment was taking a toll on me.
+I felt restricted and out of alignment as there were no opportunities for career growth, staffing concerns, and little support for me to develop as a nurse leader.

 I craved growth and a challenge outside of doing the same work every.single.day.